-- Stay indoors: People living close to the release areas should remain indoors and avoid breathing gases, smoke, ashes and other pollution in the area.
+- Stay indoors: People living close to the release areas should remain indoors and isolate to one room with the least number of windows.

 - Follow advice to evacuate when directed.
-The gases and soot can pose life-threatening harm, sometimes blown far from the original site.
+The gases, chemicals and soot can pose life-threatening harm, sometimes blown far from the original site.
 Listen to public health and emergency direction to know about steps to take to protect yourself and your family.

 If You Have Lung Disease, Chronic Heart Disease or Diabetes

-- Check in with your doctor: People with asthma or other lung diseases, cardiovascular diseases or diabetes should check with their physician regarding any changes in medication that may be needed to cope with the dangerous conditions.
+- Check in with your healthcare provider: People with asthma or other lung diseases, cardiovascular diseases or diabetes should check with their physician regarding any changes in medication that may be needed to cope with the dangerous conditions.

-- Keep an eye on symptoms: Higher levels of gases or smoke will make breathing more difficult.
-If you are experiencing symptoms, please try to contact your physician.
-If you cannot, asthma patients can follow the asthma action plan developed with their physician.
+- Keep an eye on symptoms: Higher levels of gases or chemicals will make breathing more difficult.
+If you are experiencing symptoms, contact your physician.
+If you cannot, patients with asthma can follow the asthma action plan and patients with COPD can follow their COPD action plan developed with their healthcare provider.
 Use your peak flow meter if prescribed.
-Do not hesitate to take your medication, and avail yourself of the full spectrum of medications your doctor has prescribed to you.

-- Ask about your oxygen use: People using oxygen should not adjust their levels of intake before consulting a physician.
+- Ask about your oxygen use: People using oxygen should not adjust their levels of intake before consulting a healthcare provider.
 (Call your doctor BEFORE you take any action.)

-- Know when to seek medical attention: If symptoms are not relieved by the usual medicines, seek medical attention.
-Symptoms to watch for: wheezing, shortness of breath, difficulty taking a full breath, chest heaviness, lightheadedness, and dizziness.
-If you have any concerns or questions please contact your physician.
+- Know when to seek medical attention: If symptoms are not relieved by the usual medicines, contact your healthcare provider.
+Seek medical attention if you have any of the following symptoms: wheezing, shortness of breath, difficulty taking a full breath, chest heaviness, lightheadedness, and dizziness.

-- Watch for breathing issues after exposure: If you develop a persistent cough or difficult or painful breathing, call your physician.
+- Watch for breathing issues after exposure: If you develop a persistent cough or difficult or painful breathing, call your healthcare provider.
 The first symptoms can appear as late as 24 to 48 hours after exposure.
-Smoke and dust can remain in areas for many days after the emergency has ended.